PrVrSs/AntlrGrammarFuzzer/README.md

-# Fuzzer for parsers which are created with Antlr4 parser generator
+# AGF - Antlr4 grammar base Fuzzer

 Fuzzer according to the file of grammar(*.g4) builds trees and checks for correctness.